Soil and Water Conservation Program

 Agricultural Nonpoint Source Special Area Land Treatment (AgNPS SALT) Program

 The final year for AgNPS SALT projects was 2015.
-These long-term projects focus on decreasing agricultural nonpoint source pollution in watersheds.
-AgNPS SALT uses watershed planning to reach goals established to decrease sediments, pesticides and nutrients entering waterways.
+These long-term projects focused on decreasing agricultural nonpoint source pollution in watersheds.
+AgNPS SALT used watershed planning to reach goals established to decrease sediments, pesticides and nutrients entering waterways.
 These projects led to water quality focused conservation practices available statewide.

 Mississippi River Basin Healthy Watersheds Initiative

-- Missouri Envirothon - Pembroke High School wins 1st place at 2013 Missouri Envirothon.
-(Length 2:00)
+- Missouri Envirothon - Pembroke High School wins 1st place at 2015 Missouri Envirothon

-- Missouri Soil and Water Districts Commission's tour of Lincoln University's George Washington Carver Farm near Jefferson City.
-(Length 2:33)
+- Missouri Soil and Water Districts Commission's tour of Lincoln University's George Washington Carver Farm near Jefferson City

-- Missouri Soil and Water Districts Commission's tour of cover crop research project near Salisbury.
-(Length 8:00)
+- Missouri Soil and Water Districts Commission's tour of cover crop research project near Salisbury

 The mission of the Soil and Water Conservation Program is to administer the policies and general programs developed by the Soil and Water Districts Commission for the saving of Missouri soil and water through the soil and water conservation districts in their work with landowners.